google/earthengine-community/tutorials/imad-tutorial-pt2/index.md

 ```

 Gray pixels point to no change, while the wide range of color in the iMAD variates
-indicates a good discrimination of the types of change occuring.
+indicates a good discrimination of the types of change occurring.

 **Aside:** We are of course primarily interested in extracting the changes in the iMAD
 image, especially those which mark clear cutting, and we'll come back to them in a moment.